kristapsdz/lowdown/diff.old.md

-reason, given the wealth of literature on tree differences (instead of the usual linear difference, as in the case of [diff(1)](https://man.openbsd.org/diff.1) and friends), one can work within the language to produce differences.
+reason, given the wealth of literature on tree differences (instead of the usual linear difference, as in the case of [diff(1)](https://man.openbsd.org/diff.1) and friends), one can work within the language to produce differences.[^oldfootnote]

+[^oldfootnote]: This is just to illustrate a removed footnote.

 ## Algorithm